 Line Rate

-The UNI-D supports the following Ethernet Line Rates:

-• 10Mbps

-• 100Mbps

-• 1000Mbps

-The Line Rate sets the maximum bound on the information-carrying capacity of the link.
+The UNI-D supports the following Ethernet Line Rates as indicated in the table in section 3.2.1.The Line Rate sets the maximum bound on the information-carrying capacity of the link.
 RSP must be familiar with the inherent limitations of Ethernet in relation to the impact of framing overhead and asynchronous operation on bandwidth efficiency, and accommodate this within any capacity allocation.

-By default, the UNI-D will be configured to auto-negotiate the Line Rate with the End User Equipment attached to the UNI-D. An active UNI-D may be configured by nbn as a 100Mbps interface if required by RSP.
+By default, the UNI-D will be configured to auto-negotiate the Line Rate with the End User Equipment attached to the UNI-D. An active UNI-D may be configured by nbn as a 100Mbps interface if required by RSP where available in accordance with the table in section 3.2.1.

 RSP is responsible for ensuring that the UNI-D is operating with a Line Rate that is sufficient to carry the requested AVC capacity, using auto-negotiation or, where available, a fixed Line Rate setting requested by RSP.